vandepitte/electronics/howto/Program ATtiny85 For Beginners.md

 ## Setup ciruit

 MISO, MOSI and SCK are availabe on multiple pins on Arduino UNO.
 Besides the AVR ISP Using the Arduino Uno, there are 2 options.
 You either use the AVR ISP pins (the group of 6 pins on the Arduino Uno board labeled with ICSP) or you use the numbered pins on the board.
-I chose for the latter because I always forget the AVR ISP pinout.
+Just use what you prefer on Arduino Uno.
+The AVR ISP pinout is described in the comments of the ArduinoISP sketch.
+Otherwise, use the following wiring instructions:

 Arduino Uno -> ATtiny85: